thinkpixellab/px-styles/README.md

 #### Possible Enhancements (not ordered)

+-   Better version management.
+It would be great to inlude a mixin like ensure-version($version) that would make sure that you're using a compatible version of pxstyles.
+Maybe package versioning is enough but it seems like we could do a little more to prevent breaks.
 -   Are we actually done with old school 12x column based grids?
 Should we add that back?
 -   Make easing variables available via function or else cleanup the docs to filter them somehow
 -   Better CSS Grid helpers